CrysViz/crysviz/README.md

 9. Angle measurements
 10. Show the metainfo line from poscar file
 11. Option to create supercells with a limit to 2000 atom or something to not crash browser
+12. Increaase line-width dashed line along of currently measured distance.
+13. When selecting the atoms for measureing the bonds, similar colors are used to mark the selection as for the atoms.
+Maybe we can find a better way to mark the atoms